dev-houssam/StellAirSQL/README.md

 # StellAirSQL
-StellAirSQL : A client for Postgresql using Electron and SDK PostgreSQL
+StellAirSQL : A client for Postgresql using Electron and PostgreSQL SDK.